particle-iot/docs/src/content/reference/firmware.md

 // Connect an external RGB LED to D0, D1 and D2 (R, G, and B) ExternalRGB myRGB(D0, D1, D2);
 ```

+The onChange handler is called 1000 times per second so you should be careful to not do any lengthy computations or functions that take a long time to execute.
+Do not call functions like Log.info, Serial.print, or Particle.publish from the onChange handler.
+Instead, save the values from onChange in global variables and handle lengthy operations from loop if you need to do lengthy operations.

 {{#if has-rgb-mirror}}